 Why Go Backpacking in Nepal?

 Backpacking is not only fun and exciting, but it also allows you to widen your horizon regarding nature and various cultures.

-There are several communities, ethnic groups, indigenous groups in Nepal that have been following their values and culture for centuries.
+There are several communities, ethnic groups, and indigenous groups in Nepal that have been following their values and culture for centuries.
 Though they are different from each other, they live in harmony.

 Nepal is a beautiful land dominant with distinct wildlife, flora and fauna, Himalayan beauty, and much more.

 Nepal has several national parks and conservation areas that preserve rare animals from extinction.
-You can watch wild animals, birds, insects, plants there that are found nowhere else.
+You can watch wild animals, birds, insects, and plants there that are found nowhere else.
 The wildlife in Nepal is also appropriate for wildlife photography.

 Best Time for Backpacking in Nepal

 The best time for Backpacking in Nepal is when you can thoroughly enjoy the journey with lesser problems and more adventure.